Ready to turn your passion for photography into a side hustle or even a full-time gig? Starting a photography blog is the way to go.

 Define Your Target Audience

-Here are a few key points to consider when defining your target audience:
+Here are some key steps to define your target audience:

-• Platforms: Determine where your target audience spends their time online, whether it's social media, photography forums, or other websites.
+- Consider their online behavior: Determine where your target audience spends time online, such as social media platforms, photography forums, or other photography blogs.

 Do Your Keyword Research